anu-bdsi/workshop-intro-to-linux-aug-2023/05_visualisation_n_scripting.md

 * Understand what is a shell script and what it does
 * Be able to write and run a shell script
 * Be able to combine the variant calling workflow into a single script
+* Be able to connect to a remote server via ssh

 ## 1. Viewing the variant calling results in a genome browser